uelsaigh/n8n_sms_bot/README.md

 ## ✨ The Solution
 This engine acts as a 24/7 virtual office assistant.
 It doesn't just "chat"; it follows a logical business process to qualify a lead and push "Ready-to-Quote" data directly to the business owner.

+## 🚀 How it Works (Technical Deep Dive)
+1. **Intake:** Twilio sends a webhook payload to n8n containing the message body and sender ID.
+2. **Persistence:** The system queries Postgres to retrieve the last 10 messages of context.
+3. **Reasoning:** OpenAI evaluates the input against 4 mandatory fields: **Service Type, Address, Urgency, and Specific Details.**
+4. **Verification:** The AI provides a summary to the user and asks for a "Confirmation."
+5. **Closure:** Upon confirmation, the system triggers a final CRM update and an instant Lead Alert email with a "Click-to-Call" button.

 ---

 ## 🏗️ Workflow Architecture